-Administrators can assign existing users to a subsystem from either the user record or the subsystem record.
+Administrators and users with the Administer Security permission can assign existing users to a subsystem from either the user record or the subsystem record.
 Any changes made in one area are automatically applied to the other area.

 - From the subsystem record, on the General tab, click the Add button in the Assigned Users section to add a user to the subsystem. - From the user record, on the General tab, click the Add + button in the Assigned Subsystems section to assign the user to a subsystem.